Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 Docker host network support (`docker --net=host run`) is not supported.
 It is not possible to directly access the host networking configuration from within the VM.

+`--net=host` can still be used with `runc` containers and inter-mixed with with running `cc-runtime` containers, thus still enabling use of `--net=host` when necessary.

 It should be noted, currently passing the `--net=host` option into a Clear Container may result in the Clear Container networking setup modifying, re-configuring and therefore possibly breaking the host networking setup.
 Do not use `--host=net` with Clear Containers.

 #### `docker run --link`